Compañía Cervecerías Unidas (NYSE:CCU) Given New $16.00 Price Target at HSBC

-Compañía Cervecerías Unidas (NYSE:CCU – Get Rating) had its price target hoisted by HSBC from $13.00 to $16.00 in a research note issued to investors on Wednesday, The Fly reports.
+Compañía Cervecerías Unidas (NYSE:CCU – Get Rating) had its price objective increased by HSBC from $13.00 to $16.00 in a report issued on Wednesday morning, The Fly reports.

-CCU has been the topic of a number of other research reports.
-Bank of America upgraded Compañía Cervecerías Unidas from an underperform rating to a buy rating in a research note on Wednesday, March 1st.
-StockNews.com began coverage on Compañía Cervecerías Unidas in a research report on Thursday, March 16th.
+Other equities analysts have also issued research reports about the company.
+StockNews.com started coverage on Compañía Cervecerías Unidas in a research note on Thursday, March 16th.
 They issued a buy rating on the stock.
-JPMorgan Chase & Co. raised Compañía Cervecerías Unidas from a neutral rating to an overweight rating in a research report on Friday, January 20th.
-Finally, The Goldman Sachs Group boosted their price objective on Compañía Cervecerías Unidas from $12.00 to $13.40 and gave the stock a neutral rating in a research report on Friday, March 10th.
-Two equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-According to MarketBeat, Compañía Cervecerías Unidas has an average rating of Moderate Buy and an average target price of $14.47.
+JPMorgan Chase & Co. raised Compañía Cervecerías Unidas from a neutral rating to an overweight rating in a research note on Friday, January 20th.
+The Goldman Sachs Group increased their target price on Compañía Cervecerías Unidas from $12.00 to $13.40 and gave the stock a neutral rating in a research note on Friday, March 10th.
+Finally, Bank of America raised Compañía Cervecerías Unidas from an underperform rating to a buy rating in a research note on Wednesday, March 1st.
+Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has an average rating of Moderate Buy and an average target price of $14.47.

 Compañía Cervecerías Unidas SA engages in the production of beverages.
 It operates through the following segments: Chile, International Business, and Wine.
 The Chile segment sells alcoholic and non-alcoholic beverages which include Heineken, Sol, Coors Tecate beer, Blue Moon beer, Kunstmann, Austral beer; and carbonated soft drinks, nectars and juices, sports and energy drinks, ice tea, and water.